 Medical Schools in the U.S. by State

-Attorney Joseph D. Lento and the Lento Law Firm have helped medical students through misconduct hearings, dismissal proceedings, and with any concern impacting students at medical schools across the country.
+Attorney Joseph D. Lento and the Lento Law Firm have helped medical students through misconduct hearings, dismissal proceedings, and with any concern impacting students at medical schools across the United States.
 He has also represented many clients who are studying at Caribbean medical schools, and students involved with overseas programs.

 Our medical schools by state page has links for medical students going to medical school in all 50 states, Washington D.C., and the Caribbean.